-Ochsner LSU Health in Shreveport locked down after attack reported inside hospital
+Ochsner LSU Health in Shreveport locked down after knife attack inside hospital

 Latest Weather Blog

-Ochsner LSU Health in Shreveport locked down after attack reported inside hospital
+Ochsner LSU Health in Shreveport locked down after knife attack inside hospital

 SHREVEPORT - LSU and Ochsner Health's joint facility in north Louisiana was placed on lockdown amid reports of an attack inside the hospital Monday.

-Details surrounding what led to the lockdown were scarce, but KTBS reported Shreveport police were searching for an armed man.
-Twenty-one police units were reported at the campus as of 3 p.m..

-Witnesses at the scene claiming to be related to the attacker said the man hit a hospital employee, allegedly his mother, with a machete.
+Witnesses said the man stabbed a hospital employee, allegedly his mother, in the head with a large knife.
+A second worker was also wounded.
+Their injuries are not believed to be life-threatening.

-A spokesperson for the hospital did not immediately confirm what sparked the lockdown, but operations at the facility are continuing.

 More News